Semi-empirical mass formula: Pairing term

-where $\delta_0$ is found empirically to have a value of about 1000 keV, slowly decreasing with mass number A. The binding energy may be increased by converting one of the odd protons or neutrons into a neutron or proton, so the odd nucleon can form a pair with its odd neighbour forming and even Z, N. The pair have overlapping wave functions and sit very close together with a bond stronger than any other configuration.
+where $\delta_0$ is found empirically to have a value of about 1000 keV, slowly decreasing with mass number A. Odd-odd nuclei tend to undergo beta decay to an adjacent even-even nucleus by changing a neutron to a proton or vice versa.
+The pairs have overlapping wave functions and sit very close together with a bond stronger than any other configuration.
 When the pairing term is substituted into the binding energy equation, for even Z, N, the pairing term adds binding energy, and for odd Z, N the pairing term removes binding energy.